Free shipping from 29 € (Germany)

 Inadequate fixation of the shoe to the hoof

-Worn nail holes, an already wobbly shoe, brittle and loose horn walls, white line disease and, in unfavorable cases, a combination of all of these can lead to inadequate fixation of the shoe to the hoof.
-The horseshoe nails and toe caps have to transfer the forces from the shoe to the hoof, which the horse absorbs from the ground when running, turning, stopping, bucking, jumping etc. These forces can be very high.
-These forces can be very high.
+Worn out nail holes, an already wobbly shoe, brittle and loose horn walls, white line disease and, in unfavorable cases, a combination of all of these can lead to inadequate stability of the shoe to the hoof.
+The horseshoe nails and toe clips have to transfer the forces from the shoe to the hoof, which the horse absorbs from the ground when running, turning, stopping, bucking, jumping etc. These forces can be very high.
 When landing after a jump, for example, up to 3000 kg are briefly exerted on a hoof.

 An iron that is already loose is no longer a stable connection.
 If an iron is lost, there are usually larger breakouts and horn wall damage.
-This is not Cession of the iron, but a loss due to a lack of stability of the hoof wall.
+This is not Pulled shoe iron, but a loss due to a lack of stability of the hoof wall.

 Fig. 3: Horn wall damage due to WLD and multiple nailing